Student-Satellite-IITB/Electrical-Power-System/README.md

 This repository contains all codes related to the Electrical Power subsystem for the CubeSat mission

+Current status:
+- EPS Design and Analysis
+- Battery Unit Development Board
-Current status: MATLAB/Simulink model of EPS in development
+- MATLAB/Simulink model of EPS in development